Using Reliable Transport¶

 topic is used as a topic for subscribing and registering as publisher (ignored in the basic tickerplant implementation).

-SM interacts with the tickerplant using the client library which is a q file placed at the location pointed to by the environment variable
+SM interacts with the tickerplant using the client library, a q file at the location specified in environment variable

-KXI_RT_LIB.
-The content of this file for the basic tickerplant is provided here and can be adjusted as appropriate for a custom tickerplant implementation.
+The example script for the basic tickerplant can be adapted for a custom tickerplant implementation.